Web Analytics

 st - Store

-The format of the instruction is:
+The encoding format for the instruction is:

 static inline void st(uint16_t i) {

-mw(reg[RPC] + POFF9(i), reg[DR(i)]); // writes the value of DR(i) to the memory address
+// Write the value of the source register to the calculated memory address

 }

-sti - Store indirect
+sti - Store Indirect

 static inline void sti(uint16_t i) {